Decoding the Danger Signs of Fever in Babies

 How to reduce fever in your child?
 Find out here.

-4. Medicines to reduce fever: A child with fever can be treated with medicines such as paracetamol.
+4. Medicines to reduce fever: A child with a fever can be treated with medicines such as paracetamol.
 The dosage of paracetamol depends on the weight of the child; it can be given once every four or six hours, depending on the child’s requirement.
 Remember, paracetamol should be given in the right dosage and frequency only after the child has been properly fed.
 Only then can you avoid dangerous side effects like liver failure.
-To ensure right dosage, use accurate measuring devices provided with medicines (dropper, calibrated caps, etc.) instead of incorrect measures like teaspoons.
+To ensure the right dosage, use accurate measuring devices provided with medicines (dropper, calibrated caps, etc.) instead of incorrect measures like teaspoons.
 Do not use over-the-counter medicines for children, especially if they are less than three months old.
 Furthermore, children are prone to quick weight changes during illnesses, so remember to ask the paediatrician to revise the dosage of medicines according to weight in children less than one-year-old.
 And, remember that not all types of fever need to be treated, let alone be treated with antibiotics.

 5. Speed-dialing the doctor: While it helps not to panic when your child develops fever, it’s even more important to know when to seek urgent medical attention

-Children with temperatures of >103°F are at a higher risk of harboring serious underlying infections and must be urgently evaluated.
+Children with temperatures of >103°F are at a higher risk of harbouring serious underlying infections and must be urgently evaluated.
 But in children 3–6 months old, even a temperature >101°F warrants a visit to the doctor.
 However, as mentioned earlier, you must pay attention to the general condition of the child, and not just his body temperature.
 If your child shows signs of excessive vomiting, diarrhoea, unreasonable sleeplessness, excessive irritation, poor appetite or rashes, a trip to the doctor is mandatory.
 Remember to trust your instincts and seek medical attention if the baby is not being ‘himself’, even if the temperature spikes do not seem dangerously high.

 6. Tending to the child: Febrile seizures occur in babies when their body temperatures exceed 102°F. This is more prevalent in children >6 months old.